 The security groups to which the user belongs are also imported if the group belongs to a selected OU.
 If a user signing in doesn't belong to a selected OU, the sign in fails.
 If you enable JIT, Delegated Authentication must also be enabled.
 This option can be used with or without scheduled imports.
 For details about JIT and AD domain scenarios, see Active Directory integration FAQ.

 There are membership inconsistencies that can occur between “regular” imports and JIT provisioning.
-These membership anomalies may occur when using nested groups.
-During regular imports, a child group that is outside the scope of an AD OU or LDAP object filter cannot be detected.
-If a parent group is within an OU/object filter scope but its child groups are not, the parent group membership is incorrectly resolved during import.
+These membership anomalies can occur when using nested groups.
+During regular imports, a child group that is outside the scope of an AD OU or LDAP object filter can't be detected.
+If a parent group is within an OU/object filter scope but its child groups aren't, the parent group membership is incorrectly resolved during import.
 JIT provisioning would correctly resolve these memberships to the parent group because its function only detects "flat" memberships.

 Groups are imported when Skip users during import is selected, but group memberships aren't updated until a user import is completed.

 When Skip users during import is selected, all imports will run as a full import.

 - In the User Creation & Matching section, click Edit and select the conditions under which imported users will be identified as matching existing Okta users.